Last updated on December 10, 2024

 Mountain (Jumpstart) | Illustration by Titus Lunter

-Jump In! is restricted to cards already in Standard and Alchemy, while Jumpstart had its own exclusive cards and cards intended for the Historic format.
+Jump In! is restricted to cards already in Standard and Alchemy, while Jumpstart has its own exclusive cards and cards intended for the Historic format.
 Jump In! is one of the events available on MTG Arena.

 How Does Jump In!
 Work?

-Jump In! gives you two decks to choose from, and then you mix them.
+Jump In! gives you two 20-card decks to choose from, and then you mix them.
 You then play with the newly created deck.
 All these cards are added to your collection so that you can play with them in other Constructed formats.

 You get to choose between packets when you start.
 Each packet shows you the color(s) and the theme.
+You'll be given a choice of three options, followed by another choice of three, and combine the two half-decks you chose.

 Here’s a deck I built combining Celestial (white angels) with Lorehold ().